 Want to be an associate of ours?
 Click on the "employment" link at the bottom of this site and submit a resumé.
 We would love to hear from you.

 WE WANT TO HELP MAKE YOUR LIFE BETTER!

 Take a step towards a beautiful and healthy lifestyle here at Paradise.
 Our 7,266 sq. foot facility is set up to help you better your life in a variety of ways.
-We are a essentially a Salon and Spa.
-However, in addition to hair, skin, nails, micro-blading, permanent makeup, and massage we offer other wellness services that are totally unique in our area.
+We are a Salon and Spa; However, in addition to hair, skin, nails, micro-blading, permanent makeup, and massage, we offer other wellness services that are unique in our area.
 Our therapy pool, infrared sauna, and piercing studio (Spear Me) allow you to work on your fitness as well as your beauty.

-Just take a look at all these things we have to offer: Seven stylists to address your hair needs; an esthetician for all of your skin care needs; a nail technician to beautify your hands and toes; a full time makeup technician to touch up your make-up or provide full makeup services for your special occasion with world famous Kryolan theatrical makeup; a permanent makeup artist to enhance your eyes, brows, and lips permanently; two massage therapists to work out the kinks in your body; an ultrasonic cavitation technician to help you with fat loss; a body piercer to help you put jewelry in all the right places;and aquatic fitness instructors to help you be fit through classes or private instruction.
-In addition to the salon, spa, piercing, pool, and retail areas, we have 3 separate relaxation spaces to help make your visit pleasant between services as well.
-Our mission is to help make your life better and through our facility we can be your one stop shop for all your beauty and wellness needs.
+Just take a look at all these things we have to offer: Seven stylists to address your hair needs; an esthetician for all of your skincare needs; a nail technician to beautify your hands and toes; a full time makeup technician to touch up your makeup or provide comprehensive makeup services for your special occasion with world-famous Kryolan theatrical makeup; a permanent makeup artist to enhance your eyes, brows, and lips permanently; two massage therapists to work out the kinks in your body; an ultrasonic cavitation technician to help you with fat loss; a body piercer to help you put jewelry in all the right places; and aquatic fitness instructors to help you get fit through classes or private instruction.
+In addition to the salon, spa, piercing, pool, and retail areas, we have three separate relaxation spaces to help make your visit pleasant between services as well.
+Our mission is to help make your life better, and through our facility, we can be your one-stop-shop for all your beauty and wellness needs.